savannaelbey/BankTechTest/README.md

 # The Bank App Tech Test

-The aim of this project is to produce a command line application that is easily readable, maintainable, and extendable using TDD and the SOLID principles of OOD.
+The aim of this project is to produce a command line application that is easily readable, maintainable, and extensible using TDD and the SOLID principles of OOD.

 ## Requirments